NodeSecure/cli/FLAGS.md

 const myLib = require("./lib");
 ```

 Then the AST analysis will return `fs`, `path` and `./lib` as required dependencies.
-The code will not be considered suspicious !
+The code will not be considered suspicious!

 But if we take a malicious code:

 ```js
 function unhex(r) {